-With so many business leaders unaware of the well-tested strategies for business continuity and recovery, here are the basic steps for any business to get prepared:
+With so many business leaders unaware of the well-tested strategies for business continuity and disaster recovery plan, here are the basic steps for any business to get prepared:

 - Become informed about the risks that could disrupt business.
 Some are geographically based, like flooding.
 Others include fire or earthquake damage, criminal damage or theft, and extended power failure.

-- Create a recovery plan, with the aid of business continuity specialists, and document it in detail.
+- Create a disaster recovery plan, with the aid of business continuity specialists and business partners, and document it in detail.
 Keep one copy in a specific place at work and at least one off-site.
 Improve the plan each time you review it, but create the first version as soon as possible.

-- Make sure key personnel are familiar with the plan and know how to execute it.
-Recovery should be organized and logical as much as possible.
+- Make sure key personnel are familiar with the disaster recovery plan and know how to execute it.
+Business continuity planning process and recovery should be organized and logical as much as possible.
 Practice runs will catch anything that doesn’t quite work the way it’s written.

 - Keep the plan updated on at least a semi-annual basis — otherwise, it could be of little use due to changes in the business and the way it operates.
 For example, are the phone and internet provider contact information up to date?